 To operationalize the NCCRS, the government in March 2013 finalized the development of the National Climate Change Action Plan (NCCAP).
 This was developed through a consultative process that engaged actors across government, the private sector and civil society.
 NCCAP is meant to operationalize NCCRS by providing the analysis and enabling mechanisms to make implementation successful.
-It will also support efforts towards the implementation of the Kenya Constitution 2010 and the attainment of Vision 2030; and encourages people-centred development, ensuring that climate change actions help the country move toward its long-term development goals.
-In particular, the NCCAP sets out a vision for a low carbon climate resilient development pathway; summarises analysis of mitigation and adaptation options and recommended actions; recommends an enabling policy and regulatory framework; and sets out next steps for knowledge management and capacity development, technology requirements, a financial mechanism, and a national performance and benefit measurement system (NPBM) (GoK 2013).
+It will also support efforts towards the implementation of the Kenya Constitution 2010 and the attainment of Vision 2030; and encourage peoplecentred development, ensuring that climate change actions help the country move toward its long-term development goals.
+In particular, the NCCAP sets out a vision for a low carbon climate resilient development pathway; summarises analysis of mitigation and adaptation options and recommended actions; recommends an enabling policy and regulatory framework; and sets out the next steps for knowledge management and capacity development, technology requirements, a financial mechanism, and a National Performance and Benefit Measurement System-NPBM (Government of Kenya, 2013).
 Due to lack of a clear policy document on climate change and agriculture in Kenya, NCCRS (a government strategy and not policy) and the NCCAP have received much attention and can be taken as de facto policy documents for the country.